 Tammy L. Cumo joined Gleason, Dunn, Walsh & O’Shea in 2014, and became a partner of the firm in January 2015.
-Her practice primarily involves commercial and transactional matters, with a focus in the areas of real estate development, professional and business corporation formation and representation, limited liability company formation and representation, and public authority law and compliance.
+Her practice primarily involves commercial and transactional matters, with a focus in the areas of real estate development, professional and business corporation formation and representation, limited liability company formation and representation, physician group representation, and public authority law and compliance.
 She has represented a variety of entities including private and public clients in formation, acquisition and sale of businesses, commercial real estate transactions including acquisition/disposition of manufacturing, warehousing, office and commercial properties; commercial leasing (both office and retail); development and management agreements; development of former military installations; land use approvals; preparation and negotiation of all transactional documentation; and preparation and negotiation of financing agreements.

 Her practice also includes representation of clients in matters of general business law including formation and corporate governance and compliance with respect to professional and business for-profit, as well as not-for-profit entities, and representation of clients on a wide variety of operational issues in a general counsel capacity.
 She has represented public authorities in all operational needs including internal policies and procedures, compliance with procurement and lobbying requirements, compliance with public accountability requirements, FOIL, open meetings law as well as coordination with local and state agencies on authority specific requirements.

 Ms. Cumo has also represented developers before the NYS Attorney General with respect to condominium and homeowners’ associations.

 Prior to joining the firm, Ms. Cumo was employed for over ten years with a large Albany law firm as a transactional attorney, and then served as Assistant Counsel to the New York State Department of Taxation and Finance.

 - Contract Negotiation

 - Mergers and Acquisitions